mofosyne/vscode-quickcalc/README.md

 A seamless integration of the [QuickMathJS - NPM](https://www.npmjs.com/package/quickmathjs?activeTab=readme) calculator into VS Code, allowing you to perform mathematical calculations directly within your editor.
 Perfect for those working with markdown or plaintext files and want real-time calculations without leaving the VS Code environment.
 The syntax of this calculator is intended to emulate the style of plaintext maths sent over email (much like how markdown/commonmark is intended to match the natural email writing style of people)

 ![Preview Animation](images/preview.gif)
+**Preview Animation Note: math block should be calc, but this preview was done before this change**

 ## Avalibility